 106 TRIPLE INDEMNITY - Bart wins money from the mayor only to be robbed.
 He takes out a life insurance policy.
 There is a cattle show.
 Pappyism: "No matter what a man does in his life, he always has a guilty conscience.
 But the smart man suffers his guilt pangs in luxury."
 Peter Breck played Doc Holiday in 5 episodes.
 He turned Doc into a comic character.

 107 THE FORBIDDEN CITY - Robert Colbert as the younger Maverick brother Brent never caught on.
-He appeared in two episodes.
+He appeared in 2 episodes.
 Having him run out of town failed to make him a bona fide Maverick.

 108 SUBSTITUTE GUN - Things get complicated when Bart runs into Smiley Drake, a gunman he met in St. Louis.
 Sisters compete for men, and gambling houses compete for business.
 As Smiley dies, he utters the words, "Get Blauvelt."
 The sheriff insists that Bart becomes the "substitute gun" and work for Blauvelt.
 Blauvelt's wife sent for the gunman because she wants her husband dead.
 Actors in the old days were men, unlike the Hollywood liberals of today.

 109 BENEFIT OF DOUBT - Brent is accused of robbing the America Mail Company.
 The young Maverick clone is not convincing.